 CURE soon made another great contribution to the treatment of childhood cancer – this time, in the legal arena.
 While Callaway Thrash, an early patient of Dr. Ragab and the son of one of the first presidents of CURE, was being treated for leukemia, he was unable to obtain insurance coverage for an experimental drug.

 After Callaway’s death from leukemia, his father and CURE successfully lobbied the Georgia legislature in support of a bill which mandated that Georgia insurers support experimental therapies for childhood cancer.
 The passage of Callaway’s Law was a great advance in support of pediatric cancer clinical trials.

 While CURE was initially founded to conquer childhood cancer through research, the organization has evolved into much more today.
-Research remains a focus as evidenced by the fact that we have invested nearly $25 million in innovative research over the past ten years.
+Research remains a focus as evidenced by the fact that we have invested more than $25 million in innovative research over the past ten years.
 We believe the research we fund today will lead to safer and more effective cures tomorrow.
 But we also see the need to provide support and help to patients who are fighting the disease today.
 To that end, we come alongside families as a comforting presence from the day they are diagnosed and walk beside them until we are no longer needed.
 CURE’s programs address the physical, emotional, financial, and educational needs of families during treatment and beyond.